Respect consent choices

 Learn about Google’s privacy-preserving solutions in this Google blog post.

-Modeled conversions use data that does not identify an individual to estimate conversions that Google is unable to observe directly.
+Modelled conversions use data that does not identify an individual to estimate conversions that Google is unable to observe directly.
 This can offer a more complete report of your conversions.